100 Notable alumni of

 -

-Atom Egoyan CC is a Egyptian filmmaker, typically working in Canada.
-Emerging in the 1980s as part of the Toronto New Wave, he made his career breakthrough with Exotica (1994), a film set in a strip club.
-Egoyan's most critically acclaimed film is the drama The Sweet Hereafter (1997), for which he received two Academy Award nominations.
-His biggest commercial success is the erotic thriller Chloe (2009).
+Atom Egoyan CC is an Armenian-Canadian filmmaker.
+One of the most preeminent directors of the Toronto New Wave, he emerged during the 1980s and made his career breakthrough with Exotica (1994), a hyperlink film set in a strip club.
+He followed this with his most critically acclaimed film, The Sweet Hereafter (1997), an adaptation of the Russell Banks novel of the same name, for which he received Academy Award nominations for Best Director and Best Adapted Screenplay.

 -